gbear605/Endoplanet-Transit/README.md

     If `use_secondary_curve_fit` is True, uses a secondary linear curve fit to adjust the light curve

-    Returns the optimal values for the curve fit
+    Returns a tuple of the array of times and the array of data values that were graphed

 - `graphAllLightCurves(planet, split=no_split, rotate=no_rotate, time_block=[], show_events=False, label="", wavelength_name=True, new_figure=True, scale_to_one=True, remove=[], shift_up=False, all_new_figures=False, scale_to_one_based_on="max")`